RudWolf69/resume/README.md

 ## About:

-Working with IT Infrastructure Operations for 13+ years, I've been gathering proficiency in managing some of their main components; such as Firewalls, NGFW, IDS/IPS, WAF, VPN, Proxies and Linux-based servers as well as in high complexity issues analysis.
+Working with IT Infrastructure Operations for 13+ years, I've been gathering proficiency in managing some of its main components; such as Firewalls, NGFW, IDS/IPS, WAF, VPN, Proxies and Linux-based servers as well as in high complexity issues analysis.
 During this process I've been always involved in:

 - Deploying, configuring, maintaining and troubleshooting:
     - Fortigate, Check Point, Cisco ASA, Palo Alto and Linux Firewalls Policies/Rules.